-Here’s some fun facts to wow your friends or totally blitz that next quiz night!!
+Here are some fun facts to wow your friends or totally blitz that next quiz night!!

 British or a Dutch invention?

-Either way – thank you all who came about its creation and evolution to every day drink.
+Either way – thank you all who came about its creation and evolution to everyday drink.

 We’d argue that Jenever or Genever is actually a different drink – so can we call gin British?

-We have heard debatable sources on this one too, but apparently this was the name given to the Jenever – the traditional juniper-flavoured liquor drunk by the dutch.
+We have heard debatable sources on this one too, but apparently, this was the name given to the Jenever – the traditional juniper-flavoured liquor drunk by the Dutch.

 EEEK, don’t like the sound of this one.
 This is apparently attributed to a belief that ‘no mother can survive the ravages of gin’.
 Gin was so prevalent at one point that it was decried it would be the downfall of civilization.
-Well, we’re still standing and our mamas still seem to love it without complete damnation.
+Well, we’re still standing, and our mamas still seem to love it without complete damnation.